kinoute/til/devops/ci-docker-use-last-image-for-quicker-builds.md

-# CI/Docker: Use last image for quicker building
+# CI/Docker: Use last image for quicker builds

 When you heavily use Continuous Integration on Gitlab — for example —, you build a lot of new Docker Images.
 Some can take a long time to build, depending of how